-Meena Alagappan is the Executive Director of Humane Education Advocates Reaching Teachers (HEART), a non-profit public charity that is a full-service humane education provider in the NYC, Chicago, Indianapolis and Portland (OR) areas.
+Meena Alagappan is the Executive Director of Humane Education Advocates Reaching Teachers (HEART), a non-profit public charity that is a full-service humane education provider in the NYC, Chicago, and Indianapolis areas.
 Prior to joining HEART, Meena was a humane education consultant for Animal Welfare Trust, a private operating foundation.
 She was also a senior faculty member of Advantage Testing, an academic test preparation company, and an associate at the Manhattan law firm Shea & Gould.
 Meena is former Chair of the Animal Law Committees of the American Bar Association and the New York City Bar.
 She is a fellow of the American Bar Foundation and serves on the Board of Directors of the Mayor’s Alliance for New York City’s Animals and PAWS (Pioneers for Animal Welfare Society).
 Meena is the author of “The United States’ Enforcement of the Convention on International Trade in Endangered Species” published in Northwestern University’s Journal of International Law and Business and co-author of “A Note on Pedagogy: Humane Education Making a Difference” published in the Journal of the Institute for Critical Animal Studies.
 She received her B.A. from Cornell University, J.D. from Northwestern University School of Law, and M.S. in Animals and Public Policy from Tufts University School of Veterinary Medicine.

 Jazmyn Blackburn, a partner and collaborator of HEART, is an undergraduate student in the Class of 2019 at Princeton University.
 She is concentrating in Sociology with certificates in French Language and Culture, Cognitive Science, Urban Studies, and the Program in Teacher Preparation.
 Awarded the Bogle ‘51 Fellowship in Spring 2016, Jazmyn has endeavored to create and develop a service-based approach to teaching, known as “Animal Welfare and Empathy Education” (AWEed.).
 The “AWEed.” philosophy sets a foundation for humane education; it provides preschool children with opportunities to realize the talents and skills they possess to be active learners and empathetic servants in their communities.
 Through the HEART/“AWEed.” partnership, Jazmyn is currently generating an early childhood curriculum that will expand the virtues of HEART to reach preschool children of suburban New Jersey.